bxparks/AceTime/README.md

 devices that provide a source of time.

-The `SystemClock` subclass is a special class whose purpose is to provide an `epochSeconds` integer increments by one every second.
+The `SystemClock` subclass is a special class whose purpose is to provide an `epochSeconds` integer that increments by one every second.
 It then allows fast access to this auto-incrementing integer.
 By fast, I mean that it should allow sampling at least as fast as 10 times per second, but ideally much faster than 1000 times a second.